Camp Good Grief’s Mission

 Children often receive the message NOT to talk about the death or their grief.
 At Camp, we see and feel the children’s relief on the very first day as they realize here they are no different.
 They see, at Camp, everyone has had someone they care about die and it’s OK to talk about it.

 Children express painful emotions in short spurts then run off and distract themselves with friends or play.
 So it may seem to adults that children are not grieving, but they are.
 A death causes confusion and shatters a child’s belief in their world as a safe and orderly place.
 Through the many activities at Camp, we try to reinforce a child’s sense of security and safety.

 All activities at Camp have been carefully designed to meet the children’s need for age appropriate information about grief, in an atmosphere where a little work is balanced with lots of fun, while new friendships are forged.

-The children spend a portion of everyday with their peers in group therapy and art therapy.
+The children spend a portion of everyday with their peers in group therapy art therapy and music therapy.
 The rest of the day is filled with activities like sports, swimming, arts & crafts and exploring nature.
 There is a special event every afternoon designed to bring an end to the day with fun and excitement!

 All Camp Good Grief therapists are licensed in their specialty and have many years of clinical experience.
-There are advanced practice social workers, nurse practitioners, psychologists and art therapists who have undergone extensive training by East End Hospice in the treatment of children’s grief.
+There are advanced practice social workers, psychologists art and music therapists who have undergone extensive training by East End Hospice in the treatment of children’s grief.
 Our volunteers have also undergone hours of training and have spent a year or more working under the supervision of the social workers helping to co-lead children’s bereavement groups.